 2. Constant comparisons

-How do you recognise negging?
-Pay attention to the person’s tendency to always compare you with others, and how you never come on top in any of these comparisons.
-No matter what the context or who you’re being compared to, it is always done with an intent to let you know that you are lesser than the other person.
-In that sense, negging and gaslighting are quite similar.
+No matter what the context or who you’re being compared to, it is always done with the intent to let you know that you are inferior to the other person.
+In that sense, when you look at negging vs gaslighting, there is not much of a difference.

 4. One-upmanship is a constant in negging